keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 feature and perform the checks via `KeptnEvaluations`.

-Apart from `KeptnEvaluations`, `KeptnTasks` can be used to execute health checks of an application as well, for example perfoming an http request to test the reachability of a certain service exposed on a configured port.
+Apart from `KeptnEvaluations`, `KeptnTasks` can be used to execute health checks of an application as well, for example performing an HTTP request to test the reachability of a certain service exposed on a configured port.

 For simplicity, we assume that you already have a data source